yuzhang49/Publication_Slides/README.md

 # Publication_Slides
-This repository has the presentation slides of Dr. Yu Zhang's papers.
+This repository host the presentation slides of Dr. Yu Zhang's papers.